peppelinux/pyLAN-tools/README.md

 - vendor database intergration and representation (as netdiscover and arp-scan does)

 ## Gratuitous ARP response
-Create an unsolicited ARP RESPONSE packet to a target.
+Create an unsolicited ARP RESPONSE to a target.
 This technic can be used to ARP poison the neighbour's caches or send unsolicitated ARP response to mitigate ARP poison attacks.
-This means that the same thing that is used as an attack is the only solution to defense from it.
+This means that the same thing that is used to attack would be the only solution to defense from it.

 Another solution would be we having a static ARP definition in our systems...
 But, really, who have this?

+[addrwatch](https://github.com/fln/addrwatch) is a good monitoring system for this kind of attacks.

 ````
 # gratuitous arp reply regarding you